History of Victa Cinema

 July 2015: 3D equipment was installed in July 2015 in Cinema 2, now allowing Victa Cinemas to screen 3D films.
 The first films to screen in 3D were Jurassic World and Inside Out.
 The installation was completed in time for the winter holidays and proved to be popular with the patrons, both young and old.

-January 2016: The cinema was given a face lift with a new coat of paint, with colours which return it to its heritage style, and the addition of new high quality signage.
+January 2016: The cinema was given a face lift with a new coat of paint, using colours which return it to its heritage style, and the addition of new high quality signage.

 Have you got any old photos of Victa Cinema through the years?
 We would love to see them!
 Send us a message via the Contact page if you'd like to share your photographs.